HEPTACOM/heptaconnect-playground-wip/README.md

 # HEPTAconnect

-> Repository template for production integration
+> Playground repository for evaluation purposes

 This repository is intended to be forked and modified to your individual use case.
 It provides a quickstart for projects aiming for a standalone application based on HEPTAconnect.